 Does your toddler start the day at 5am?
 Or are they still waking in the night?
 Here’s what to expect from the phase of toddler sleep…

-How much sleep does my one-year old need?
+How much sleep does my 1-year-old need?

-Toddler sleep regression and problems: why do they wake at night?
+Toddler sleep regression and problems

 How can I make my toddler’s bedtime easier?